DETAILED ACTION

 receiving,

 The preceding recitation of the claim has had strikethroughs applied to the additional elements beyond the abstract idea to more clearly demonstrate the limitations setting forth the abstract idea.
-The remaining limitations describe a concept of reviewing a document, providing an editing suggestion, and gathering feedback regarding the suggestion.
+The remaining limitations describe a concept of analyzing a document, providing an editing suggestion, and gathering feedback regarding the suggestion.
 This concept describes a mental process that an editor should follow to provide editing feedback similar to the “mental process that a neurologist should follow when testing a patient for nervous system malfunctions” given in MPEP 2106.04(a)(2)(II)(C) as an example of managing personal behavior in the methods of organizing human activity sub-grouping.
 As such, these limitation set forth a method of organizing human activity.
 Alternatively, the identified concept is analogous to the examples of “observation”, “evaluation”, and “judgement” given in MPEP 2106.04(a)(2)(III).
 Further, this concept as claimed does not require a scale of data beyond the mental faculties of a human being and the operations and can be performed in the human mind.
 As such, these limitation set forth a mental process.
 Therefore the claims are determined to recite an abstract idea.

 MPEP 2106, reflecting the 2019 PEG, directs examiners at Step 2A Prong Two to consider whether the additional elements of the claims integrate a recited abstract idea into a practical application.